Credit Union Incorporation

-The Department will ensure the documents are in conformity with the Credit Unions Act.
+The Commission will ensure the documents are in conformity with the Credit Unions Act.

 Before it starts operations, the credit union has to provide to the Superintendent with:

-· a copy of the stabilization board approval policy for the credit union's maximum loan;
+(a) a copy of the stabilization board approval of the credit union's loan policy;

-· a copy of the stabilization board approval, or denial, of permitting the credit union to make commercial loans, real estate mortgage loans, loans on the security of property other than residential property, and loans to corporations or other organized bodies operated on a not for profit basis;
+(b) a copy of the stabilization board approval, or denial, of the credit union's making commercial loans, real estate mortgage loans, loans on the security of propery other than residential property, and loans to corporations or other organized bodies operated on a not for profit basis;

-. copies of the proposed monitoring reports specifying the content, frequency and forms to be submitted to the stabilization board.
+(e) copies of the proposed monitoring reports specifying the content, frequency and forms to be submitted to the stabilization board; and

 A credit union must, each year after its annual meeting, send its annual return and audited financial statements to the Superintendent.
 For more information on the requirements under the Credit Unions Act, please call the Credit Unions, Co-operatives & Trust Companies Branch at (506)453-2315.